 Keep in mind, all new manufactured homes come with a limited warranty from the manufacturer as well.
 Be sure to contact your dealer to try and resolve any issues before reaching out to the state agency.

 A Look at Mobile Home Living in New Mexico

-One of the best parts of the Mobile Home Living across the Country series is taking a look at the gorgeous mobile homes that can be found in each state.
+One of the best parts of this series is taking a look at the gorgeous mobile homes that can be found in each state.
 All of the homes we share this week were found on Zillow, and it was tough to narrow it down to just a few!

-We hope you are enjoying our weekly look at Mobile Home Living.
-Be sure to watch for next week’s look at Mobile Home Living in Pennsylvania!
+We hope you are enjoying our weekly look at buying a mobile home.
+Be sure to watch for next week’s look at buying a mobile home in Pennsylvania!